Weight Teasing and Its Effect on Adolescent Wellbeing

 If you would like to learn more about this study, you can listen to episode 13 of the Lifestyle and Weight Loss for Teens podcast here

-Weight-based teasing can have significant serious effects on an individual's emotional wellbeing, particularly among teenagers.
-The study showed that weight-based teasing has a negative association with body satisfaction, self-esteem, and depression, and it can even bring on suicidal thoughts and attempts.
+The study showed that weight-based teasing has a negative association with body satisfaction, self-esteem, and depression.
+In addition, it can even bring on suicidal thoughts and attempts.

 Schools and communities can also provide support to individuals who have experienced weight-based teasing.